 4. Nuts, seeds and oils: All raw nut and seeds are recommended to be prepared by soaking/sprouting and dehydrating.
 Extra virgin coconut oil, pastured lard, pastured tallow, pastured duck fat and ghee are the only cooking oils recommended.
 Use cold pressed, unfiltered olive oil for salads and very low heat.
 No canola, grapeseed, sunflower, safflower, soy or corn oil.

-I’m not convinced from a clinical and anthropological view that oats and rice are as sinister as wheat (oats should be soaked) and can be included in a well rounded diet in moderation.
-Lentils provide an inexpensive source of protein, folate and fiber when prepared correctly, chickpeas are made into hummus and freshly ground flax can be added to a meal for extra omega-3’s and fiber.
+I’m not convinced from a clinical and anthropological view that oats, sorghum or rice are as sinister as wheat and can be included in a well rounded diet in moderation.
+Lentils provide an inexpensive source of protein, folate and fiber when prepared correctly.
+Chickpeas can be made into hummus as an excellent source of folate and manganese, and freshly ground flax can be added to a meal for extra fiber and phytochemicals.
 All other beans are avoided due to the digestive strain it causes many people due to improper soaking and cooking techniques.

 Examples of real sourdough:

 6. Dairy – grass-fed, raw, fermented and whole fat only: Optional.
 Goats and sheep were among the first domesticated animals by the Neolithic farmers around 10,000 to 11,000 years ago, while cows were speculated to be domesticated about 7,000 to 8,000 years ago.
 One theory of the pervasive intolerance of cow dairy in the western world is believed to be caused by the breeding of A1 cows instead of A2 cows.
 A1 milk contains the amino acid histidine whereas A2 milk contains proline at the same position of the amino acid structure.
 Scientists believe a gene mutation is thought to have occurred around the time of domestication in different parts of Europe, whereas the mutation does not appear to have taken place in African and Asian domestication.